pragmar/mcp-server-webcrawl-fixtures/README.md

-Test fixtures used in running tests for mcp-server-webcrawl-.
+Test fixtures used in running mcp-server-webcrawl tests.

 Each db includes two sites/projects, crawled using defaults from various web crawlers.